Puyangolestani/Time-Series-Forecasting_2/README.md

 ## 📈 Results

 The model successfully predicted sales for a 138-day horizon, capturing seasonal patterns and promotional impacts.
-Visualizations were created to compare historical and forecasted sales, providing clear insights into future trends.
+Visualizations were created to compare historical and forecasted sales.

 ## 🔧 Technologies Used